Aliases for IDH2 Gene

 IDH2 mutations have been observed in a number of cancer types, including sarcomas, hematologic malignancies, colon cancer and brain cancer.
 Mutations in the two isocitrate dehydrogenase enzymes involved in cytoplasmic (IDH1) and mitochondrial (IDH2) conversion of alpha-ketoglutarate to D-2-hydroxyglutarate have been described as mutually exclusive in many of these cancer types.
 The most frequent mutations involve R132 (IDH1) and R172 (IDH2) involve the active site and result in neomorphic enzyme activity.
 Although IDH2 (R172) mutations are associated with poorer overall prognosis in AML patients, its utility as a prognostic marker in MDS is still under debate.
 Additionally, IDH2 (R140) has been associated with improved overall survival in AML.
 IDH2 mutations have been associated with improved prognosis in gliomas.

 GeneCards Summary for IDH2 Gene

-IDH2 (Isocitrate Dehydrogenase (NADP(+)) 2, Mitochondrial) is a Protein Coding gene.
+IDH2 (Isocitrate Dehydrogenase (NADP(+)) 2) is a Protein Coding gene.
 Diseases associated with IDH2 include D-2-Hydroxyglutaric Aciduria 2 and Multiple Enchondromatosis, Maffucci Type.
-Among its related pathways are Metabolism and Pyruvate metabolism and Citric Acid (TCA) cycle.
+Among its related pathways are Glutathione metabolism and Peroxisome.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is IDH1.

 Plays a role in intermediary metabolism and energy production.
 It may tightly associate or interact with the pyruvate dehydrogenase complex.